parveen-daffodil/au-interface-use/au-interface-terms.md

 ## Agreement

-This document describes an agreement between a service provider and a user to use a website or mobile device app.
-By installing or using a service, the user agrees to follow the terms of this document.
+This document describes an agreement between a website / app provider and its user.

 ### Customer creates the Agreement by using the Service.